anatawa12/AvatarOptimizer/.docs/content/docs/tutorial/basic-usage/index.md

 To make it working freezing,

-To make the merge work, specify the BlendShape to be frozen!
+To make the freezing work, specify the BlendShape to be frozen.

 If the checkbox is checked, the BlendShape will be frozen.